More than 1,500 books have been banned in public schools, and a U.S. House panel asks why - NewsBreak

 More than 1,500 books have been banned in public schools, and a U.S. House panel asks why

-WASHINGTON – A U.S. House Oversight and Reform Committee panel on Thursday examined why thousands of books, predominantly written by marginalized authors, have been banned from public schools, and the impact of those actions on students and teachers.
+WASHINGTON — A U.S. House Oversight and Reform Committee panel is examining examined why thousands of books, predominantly written by marginalized authors, have been banned from public schools, and the impact of those actions on students and teachers.

-“Most books being targeted for censorship are books that introduce ideas about diversity or our common humanity, books that teach children to recognize and respect humanity in one another,” said the chair of the Subcommittee on Civil Rights and Civil Liberties, Rep. Jamie Raskin.
+“Most books being targeted for censorship are books that introduce ideas about diversity or our common humanity, books that teach children to recognize and respect humanity in one another,” the chair of the Subcommittee on Civil Rights and Civil Liberties, Rep. Jamie Raskin, said during a hearing on Thursday.

-Raskin, a Maryland Democrat, cited a new report by PEN America – an organization that advocates for the protection of free speech – that found from July 2021 to the end of March this year, more than 1,500 books were banned in 86 school districts in 26 states.
+Raskin, a Maryland Democrat, cited a report by PEN America — an organization that advocates for the protection of free speech — that from July 2021 to the end of March this year more than 1,500 books were banned in 86 school districts in 26 states.

-The report found that of the banned books, 467, or 41 percent, contained main or secondary characters of color; 247, or 22 percent, addressed racism; and 379, or 33 percent, of books contained LGBTQ+ themes.
+The report found that of the banned books, 467 — or 41 percent — contained main or secondary characters of color; 247, or 22 percent, addressed racism; and 379, or 33 percent, of the books contained LGBTQ+ themes.

 Raskin held up a children’s book that administrators have tried to remove from school libraries.
 The book was written by Ruby Bridges, a civil rights icon who was the first Black child to desegregate an all-white Louisiana school.
 Bridges, who was 6 years old at the time, was a witness at the hearing.